Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtomlapi.md

 - MLAPI RPCs do not support arrays yet
 - Client & Server have separate representations in UNET.
 There's a number of callbacks in UNET that don't exist for MLAPI
 - Prefabs need to be added to the prefab registration list for MLAPI
-- You cannot  sub-class NetworkingManager, which was a RECOMMENDED pattern in UNET.
 - Connection callbacks do not happen in single player / host mode
 - Matchmaking